Akshatt/ReceptionBot/data/nlu.md

 - What FAQs can you answer?
 - What faqs can you handle?
 - List your faqs

-## intent: faq/ask_whatspossible
-- What can you do
-- What services do you provide
-- How can you help me
-- What do you do
-- Your services
-- Your functions

 ## intent:greet
 - hey